erikarenhill/docs/inputsandfeeds.md

 At the moment the input page looks quite sparse, you can add a description to make it easier to identify the inputs and once you have added processes as described below a summary of the processes added will appear on the input list page.

+**Adding a description**

+To add a description click on the pencil icon to bring up in-line editing then add a description to the description box.
+Dont change the input name as the input name is how the input is identified by hardware posting to emoncms.
+If you change the input name another input will be made in its place.

 ### Inputs, feeds and input processing

 One of the core features of emoncms is input processing and therefore separation between inputs and feeds.